openenergymonitor/emonhub/docs/emonhub-interfacers.md

 ### Direct DS18B20 temperature sensing

 This EmonHub interfacer can be used to read directly from DS18B20 temperature sensors connected to the GPIO pins on the RaspberryPi.
+For direct connection of DS18B20 a 4k7 pull-up resistor is required.

 At present a couple of manual setup steps are required to enable DS18B20 temperature sensing before using this EmonHub interfacer.
+These steps are pre-configured on emonSD / emonPi2.

 **Manual RaspberryPi configuration:**